KanchiMoe/Charlotte-timeline/episodes.rst

 The episode starts on 3rd June.

-The Charlotte comet passed by Earth 12 years ago, making it pass at some point in 2003.
+The Charlotte comet passed by Earth at some point in 2003.

 From ``08:04``, it is estimate to still be the 3rd of June or the 4th of June.